-Do you feel like there isn’t enough time in the day?
-Our modern, digital lifestyle creates time famine; we scurry from task to task, checking e-mail, making calls, googling and checking social media whilst doing chores, eating and travelling.
+Ever feel like there isn’t enough time in the day?
+Our modern, digital lifestyle creates time famine; we rush from task to task, checking emails and social media while doing chores, eating and travelling.

 Each day, identify two or three tasks that are the most crucial to complete and do them first.
-Then you can move on to other things or let them wait until tomorrow.
-You have already finished the essentials, making the day a success!
+Once they're done, decide whether to make the most of being on a roll or relax.
+You have already finished the essentials, making the day a success.

-Some people work better on the ‘my deadline is in 2 hours’ adrenaline rush, but (take it from a recovering procrastinator) the more time you take to sit, think and plan, the better organized you will be in every area of your life.
+Some people work better on the ‘my deadline is in 2 hours’ adrenaline rush, but the more time you take to sit, think and plan, the more organised you'll be in every aspect of your life.

 Studies show that there is no such thing as multitasking.
-In fact, we switch tasks rapidly – and this takes its toll on our productivity and wellbeing.
-By the end of a juggling marathon, most of us feel drained of energy and consumed by the feeling of not giving it a hundred percent.
+In fact, we switch tasks rapidly – and this takes its toll on our productivity and well-being.
+After a day spent trying to multitask, you'll likely feel you haven't given it your all.
+Focus on one thing at a time.

-Time spent on Facebook and watching TV can be the biggest productivity drainer, leaving us wondering where our day went.
+We all need breaks, but time spent on Facebook or watching TV can easily creep by, leaving you wondering where your day went.
 Become more aware of the time spent on these and soon you will begin to use them less.

 It is important to give yourself breaks and time to relax.
-Set yourself a time limit in which to complete a task, say “I am going to work on this for two hours”, and once you have achieved it reward yourself.
+Set yourself a time limit in which to complete a task, say, “I am going to work on this for two hours”.
+Once you achieve it, reward yourself.

 Enter your email address below and we’ll keep you up-to-date with articles, features and course news.